Luna2141/Crimson_Dawn/README.md

 # Crimson Project

-This projects main focus is end user security and to help bridge the gap between web2.0 and web3.0 by offering a breath of fresh air and allowing on-Chain password management for your hot wallets and general use web2.0 accounts.
+This projects main focus is end user security and to help bridge the gap between web2.0 and web3.0 by offering a breath of fresh air and allowing on-Chain password management for your general use web2 accounts in a similar fashion as a yubi key, but web3!

 # This is a WIP and is subject to change as development furthers